alexfernandez/loadtest/README.md

 Open connections using keep-alive: send header 'Connection: Keep-alive' instead of 'Connection: Close'.

-(Warning: uses the default node.js agent, which means there is a limit in outgoing connections.)
+(Warning: uses the default node.js agent, which means there is a limit of 10 outgoing connections.)

 #### --keepalive